Blaizzy/mlx-embeddings/docs/Gems,-Eggs-and-Perl-Modules.md

 ### Avoiding sudo altogether for Perl

-If you don’t even want (or can’t) use sudo for bootstrapping `local::lib`, just manually install `local::lib` in `~/perl5` and add the relevant path to `PERL5LIB` before the `.bashrc` eval incantation.
+If you don’t even want to (or can’t) use sudo for bootstrapping `local::lib`, just manually install `local::lib` in `~/perl5` and add the relevant path to `PERL5LIB` before the `.bashrc` eval incantation.